tomlin7/lemon/README.md

-# The Cinnamon Programming Language
+# The Lemon Programming Language

-Cinnamon is a tiny, fast, interpreted language.
-This repository contains the source code for the Cinnamon interpreter, written in Go.
+Lemon is a tiny, fast, interpreted language.
+This repository contains the source code for the Lemon interpreter, written in Go.
 The language is still in development, and the interpreter is not yet feature-complete.
 A peek at the REPL atm:

 ![repl](.github/image.png)